-Nourishing Beginnings Program Aims to Improve Health, Equity of Birth Outcomes through Nutrition and Social Support
+Nourishing Beginnings Study Aims to Improve Health, Equity of Birth Outcomes through Nutrition and Social Support

-This program will evaluate two models of food support, with the goal of creating and evaluating a sustainable and effective program that improves health outcomes.
+Two models of food support will be evaluated in this study, with the goal of creating and evaluating a sustainable and effective program that improves health outcomes.
 To determine the most effective and impactful way to deliver nutrition, participants will be assigned into one of two program study groups.

 One group will receive boxed food from the Greater Cleveland Food Bank every other week to make nutritious meals at home.
 These foods are unprocessed, highly nutritious, and customized to fit the pregnant person’s needs.